gurukamal/videouploading/README.md

 # Usage

-#### 1. Upload Video: Go to the React frontend, upload a video file along with a title.
-The video is uploaded to AWS S3 and subtitles are extracted.
+#### 1. Upload Video: Go to the frontend, upload a video file along with a title.
+The video is uploaded and save in media and subtitles are extracted.
 #### 2. View Videos: View the list of uploaded videos.
 #### 3. Search Subtitles: Search for a phrase in the subtitles and click on the timestamp to jump to that part of the video.